ankaAR/bestiario5e/_creatures/blagothkus.md

 * 3/day each: fog cloud, levitate

-***Spellcasting.*** Blagothkus is a 5th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 15, +7 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Blagothkus is a 5th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 15, +7 to hit with spell attacks).
 Blagothkus has the following spells prepared from the wizard spell list:

-* Cantrips (at will): light, mage hand, prestidigitation
+* Trucos (a voluntad): light, mage hand, prestidigitation

 * 1st level (4 slots): detect magic, identify, magic missile, shield